nicnocquee/use-push-router/README.md

 # use-push-router

-A custom hook that simplifies modifying the search params in Next.js and navigates to the new URL.
+A custom hook that simplifies modifying the search params in Next.js App Router and navigates to the new URL.

 ## Installation